Wall Street willing to offer Freedom Group more debt: sources

 The bills, which included a national ban on assault weapons and expanding the use of background checks for gun purchases, were ultimately rejected after U.S. lawmakers decided they might infringe on the constitutional right to bear arms.

 Speculation about legislation limiting gun rights persisted, however, driving up firearm sales, as well as the stock of gun makers.
-Sturm Ruger & Co Inc (RGR.N) shares are up 59 percent so far this year and Smith & Wesson Holding Corp SWHC.O stock is up 44 percent, while the S&P 500 Index .INX is up 26 percent.
+Sturm Ruger & Co Inc (RGR.N) shares are up 59 percent so far this year and Smith & Wesson Holding Corp SWHC.O stock has risen 44 percent, while the S&P 500 Index .INX is up 26 percent.

 Freedom Group has posted bumper profits so far this year.
 On Monday, the company said it expected net sales for 2013 to be in the range of $1.25 billion to $1.275 billion, compared with net sales of $931.9 million in 2012.